Insurance Red-Teaming Plugins

 Severity: Critical

-Tests whether AI systems properly protect Protected Health Information (PHI) and comply with HIPAA privacy requirements.
+Tests whether AI systems properly protect Protected Health Information (PHI) and satisfy health data privacy requirements.
 Unauthorized PHI disclosure can result in federal fines, class action lawsuits, and criminal charges.
+This plugin is healthcare-specific.

 What it detects: